chadjemmett/aor_leaderboard/README.md

  {'uniqueID': 384, 'userName': 'TXXXn', 'rank': 10, 'score': 221566, 'country': 166, 'carID': 5, 'replayData': 'TzGJ267q0XXXXXXXXY_WM8Iab1Q', 'platformID': 5, 'userID': 'Switch_37F9E0XXXXX20FF2'}]

 ```
+ Right now the default platform is Steam.
+These are all the platforms and their codes.
+    ```
+      Epic: 0,
+      GOG: 1,
+      Steam: 2,
+      Xbox: 3,
+      PlayStation: 4,:
+      Nintendo: 5,:
+      None: 6
+    ```

 The values for the Group variable are as follows:
 ```
   "60s",
   "70s",
   "80s",
   "GroupB",
   "GroupS",
   "GroupA",
   "Bonus_Vans",
   "Bonus_Monkey",
   "Bonus_Dakar",
   "Bonus_Logging"

 ```

-# Area, Stage and group are required.
+Area, Stage and group are required.
 The default for stages is direction = Forward.
 And wx = Default

-# The two options for Direction is Forward or Reverse, and Wx's options are Wet or Dry
+The two options for Direction is Forward or Reverse, and Wx's options are Wet or Dry

 ### Thanks to...